Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Now do you see who Paul is talking about?

 Paul is telling us here in ‘Romans’ 9, that “those among“ the gentiles/nations in verse 24 are those ‘not my people’ from the book of ‘Hosea’, which is the scattered Northern Kingdom, ‘the House of Israel’.

-When Paul wrote this letter to those in Rome, the ‘scattered’ House of Israel (the Northern Kingdom) had been exiled and dispersed “among” the gentiles/nations for almost 800 years.
+When Paul wrote this letter to those in Rome, the ‘scattered’ House of Israel (the Northern Kingdom) had been exiled and dispersed “among“ the gentiles/nations for almost 800 years.
 The House of Judah (the Southern Kingdom) had come back from Babylon, but the ‘scattered’ House of Israel never came back to the land.
-As a result, the “House of Israel” still lived “out among” the nations/gentiles.
-They looked like, acted like and most certainly were considered to be ‘gentiles’ to Paul and his brothers in Judea.
+As a result, the “House of Israel” still lived “out among“ the nations/gentiles.
+They looked like, acted like, and most certainly were considered to be ‘gentiles’ to Paul and his brothers in Judea.
 But, Paul knew the prophecies that some day the exiles from the Northern Kingdom would be called ‘My people’ once again.

-Again, those “from among” the gentiles/nations“ that Paul is writing to in Romans 9 are the “not my people” of the House of Israel from Hosea.
-Paul is telling them that they can once again be called ‘My people’ because of the work of Messiah!
+Those “from among“ the gentiles/nations“ that Paul is writing to in ‘Romans’ 9 are those “not my people” of the House of Israel from Hosea.
+Paul is telling them that they can once again be called ‘My people’ because of the work of the Messiah!

-Here is the disconnect: those “from among” the gentiles/nations“ in Romans 9 are “not” the heathen or pagan population from “non-Israel” origins.
+Here is the disconnect: those “from among“ the gentiles/nations in Romans 9 are “not” the heathen or pagan population from “non-Israel” origins.
 They are “not” people from the “heathen/pagan nations” that had no connection to the lineage of the House of Israel.
 The pagan gentiles from “non-Israel” origins were “not” who Paul was writing to.
 The Promises/Prophecies of Hosea, that Paul quoted, were to the children of Jacob, specifically the House of Israel.

 Most Christians have either never been taught about this “House of Israel Prophecy” or mistakenly thought that it had nothing to do with the ‘New Testament’.

 However, as we will let the Scriptures prove, “this Prophecy” is not only stated in the ‘New Testament’, it was a PRIMARY mission of Jesus to fulfill it.